-Residents of Washington, DC pick up paychecks that are higher than any other city — the median salary is about $110K per year; other top-paying cities include Reston, Va. ($106K) and Mclean, Va. ($69K).
-Across Central Intelligence Agency's U.S. offices, employees in the state of District of Columbia earn the most, taking home around $110K annually.
+Residents of Washington, DC pick up paychecks that are higher than any other city — the median salary is around $110K annually; other top-paying cities include Reston, Va. ($106K) and Mclean, Va. ($69K).
+U.S. pay levels are highest in the state of District of Columbia; salaries there average to about $110K per year.

 Certifications and Degrees

 Licensed Psychologists have significantly higher pay than non-accredited workers at around $122K annually.
 On average, salaries rise to approximately $91K per year for accredited Security Clearance Certifications.
 Those with a Doctor of Philosophy (PhD) at Central Intelligence Agency come out on top, and their salaries approach $168K annually.

 The best-paying skill to have in this role appears to be Signals Intelligence; employees who claim this ability report median compensation of about $140K per year.
 Recruiting is a popular skill in the Central Intelligence Agency workforce; one in six of those surveyed report putting it to use in their jobs.
 Key skills also include Human Intelligence, Research Analysis, and Payroll Administration.